USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/variables.md

 *Useful for collaboration or to physically store large files in a project while having them accessible directly from home.*
 </div>

-{% include accordion title="Modify PATH for custom software" class="outline" controls="environment-var3" %}
+{% include accordion title="Modify $PATH for custom software" class="outline" controls="environment-var3" %}
 <div id="environment-var3" class="accordion_content" markdown="1">
 You can add a custom software directory to your `PATH` using the `export` statement, ensuring executables in that directory can be run directly from any location in the file system.
 * Temporary for the current session (expires when the session ends):